Student mobility for studies

 4. Selection procedures at the Faculty

 If you have selected the universities and the courses you would like to take, then the next step is to register for the selection procedures.

-Selection procedures are scheduled according to the Erasmus calendar.
+Selection procedures are scheduled according to the Erasmus calendar (in Czech only).
 As a rule, the selection procedures are held in February/March for study stays for the upcoming winter and/or summer semester and additional selection procedures held in September for study visits for the upcoming summer semester.
 The dates for selection procedures can vary significantly in the different departments/institutes.

 Selection procedures are announced by the departments/institutes of the Faculty of Science.
 (List of departments and institutes).
 Thus, check in advance the web pages of the department (News section) that has concluded an agreement with a foreign workplace.
 Information about the place, time, and specific requirements of the department can be found in the post about the announced selection procedures.
 To register for the selection procedure, you must contact the Erasmus coordinator of the department/institute, usually by e-mail (Contacts for Erasmus coordinators).

 As part of the selection procedure, you may apply for up to three scholarship positions.
 Thus, it is possible to participate in up to three selection procedures that are organized by the Erasmus coordinators of the departments/institutes of the Faculty of Science.